 If you receive an email that's not from an address like that, it's likely to be fraudulent.
 Even if it is from one of those addresses, you should be cautious.

 Fraudulent emails may ask you to provide your Skype password, payment details, or other sensitive personal information.
 They may tell you that you need to upgrade or reinstall Skype, or that your order is being delivered or has been refused.
 Previous fraudulent emails have used the following subject lines:

 - Download New Version Of Skype !
 More Free Talks

 - New Version Of Skype Has Been Released !
 Upgrade Available Now

 - New Releases : Download New Skype 2011 For Your Windows And Mac

-These emails are known as "spoof" or "phishing" emails.
-The people who send them hope that you will reply to the email with sensitive personal information such as your Skype password, or that you will click a link in the email to go to a fraudulent web site, or that you will open an attachment to the email that could install potentially dangerous software on your computer.
-If you receive an email like this, please let us know immediately by sending an email to firstname.lastname@example.org.
+Such emails are known as "spoof" or "phishing" emails.
+The people who send them hope that you will give them sensitive personal information, or click a link in the email to go to a fraudulent web site, or open an attachment that could install potentially malicious software on your computer.
+If you receive an email like this, please contact Skype support.

 Please be extremely cautious when responding to any email request for sensitive personal information.

-Read more on Skype security.
+Read more about Skype security.